Fire Ant Control

 A-1 Bonded Termite specializes in safe and effective fire ant removal treatments.
 When taking care of your ant problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

-FIRE ANT PREVENTION TIPS
+INFESTATION PREVENTION TIPS

-If you suspect a fire ant infestation, call A-1 Bonded Termite, Inc. for a free inspection* immediately.
+First, if you suspect a fire ant infestation, call A-1 Bonded Termite, Inc. for a free inspection* immediately.
 This is the safest and most effective way to get rid of fire ants.

 Fire ants are very aggressive and known to sting animals and people that intrude on their nests.